DiazSk/Data_Analytics_Project/README.md

 ## Overview

-This project is a demonstration of basic data analytics using Python, Matplotlib, Seaborn, and Streamlit.
-It allows you to analyze and visualize data from a CSV file, providing insights and visualizations.
+This project is a data analytics exploration using Python, Matplotlib, Seaborn, and Streamlit.
+We will analyze a dataset that contains advertising expenses in TV, Radio, Newspaper, and their impact on product Sales.
+The goal is to gain insights into how different advertising channels affect sales and to visualize the data for better understanding.

 ## Table of Contents